tgclark20/Alpine/README.md

 *Disclaimer: This application, and the models included are not to be considered financial advice. this application is purely for educational and experimental purposes only*

+**1.2.0 Changelog:**
+- Replaced Celery with APScheduler for scheduling tasks
+- Updated calls to Alpaca to use API V2

 ## Requirements

 An active Alpaca account is also required.
 It is reccomended to start with a paper trading account to ensure no accidental losses during setup.